-The FBI has questioned a man who says he recorded audio of gunfire at the time Brown was shot by Ferguson, Missouri, police on August 9, the man's attorney told CNN.
+Federal investigators have obtained the audio and are questioning the man who says he inadvertently recorded audio of gunfire at the time Brown was shot by Ferguson, Missouri, police on August 9, the man’s attorney told CNN.

-In the recording, a quick series of shots can be heard, followed by a pause and then another quick succession of shots.
+The man, who wants to remain anonymous, was talking to someone on a video chat service and happened to record the conversation, his attorney Lopa Blumenthal said.
+A quick series of shots can be heard on the recording, followed by a pause and then another quick succession of shots.

-"I was very concerned about that pause ... because it's not just the number of gunshots, it's how they're fired," the man's attorney, Lopa Blumenthal, told CNN's Don Lemon.
-"And that has a huge relevance on how this case might finally end up."
+“I was very concerned about that pause … because it’s not just the number of gunshots, it’s how they’re fired,” Blumenthal told CNN’s Don Lemon.
+“And that has a huge relevance on how this case might finally end up.”

 He was speaking to a friend on a video chat service and happened to be recording the conversation at the same time Brown was shot, Blumenthal said.

 The attorney said she learned of the man’s recording late last week from a mutual friend.

 “I had to get his consent before I could reach out to the FBI,” Blumenthal said.